 On April 12, the director of a Three-Self church in Xinyang city in the central province of Henan was leading the funeral for a deceased octogenarian congregation member, attended by 11 people, when local government officials and police officers interrupted the proceedings.

 “You have a lot of nerve to hide in the countryside for a religious funeral.
-If such ceremony were held elsewhere, you would be fined and arrested.
+If such a ceremony were held elsewhere, you would be fined and arrested.
 You’re going against the government by doing this,” officials scolded the church’s director.
-They also threatened to send him “to drink porridge” a slang expression, referring to spending time in jail.
+They also threatened to send him “to drink porridge” — a Chinese slang expression, referring to spending time in jail.

 The police registered ID cards and phone numbers of the attending believers, demanding them to cooperate and be ready to be questioned and investigated at any time.

 In February, another funeral of an elderly Christian was harassed.
 This time, in Pingdeng township of Yichuan county, under the jurisdiction of Luoyang city.
 Local officials claimed that according to state policies, people are prohibited from conducting Christian rituals during funerals or singing Christian songs outside churches.
 Members of the church choir were threatened with arrest if they continued singing.
-Under pressure and intimidated by the authorities, the funeral was dispersed.
+Under pressure and intimidation by the authorities, the funeral was dispersed.